aochagavia/rocket/readme.md

 ## How to play

-As you can see in the screenshots below, you are the red rocket and have to save the world from the yellow invaders.
+As you can see in the screenshots, you are the red rocket and have to save the world from the yellow invaders.
 To do so, you can use the following controls:

 Keyboard                | Action